joemoose/dungeoneers.d20/docs/combat.md

 Defense ends if you take any other action besides a single move.

+## Disengaging

+If you want to retreat to an adjacent zone while an enemy occupies your zone, you must first make a successful STR *or* DEX check to disengage from the fight.
+If you fail, the enemy makes a free attack against you as you retreat from the zone.

 ## Gambits

 Gambits are combat maneuvers such as stunning, shoving, disarming, tripping, or sundering armor.
 Gambits don’t cause damage directly but may do so indirectly (for example, pushing an opponent off a ledge).
 They’re resolved with a relevant attribute check.